FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 It could lead to an important area or a room stocked with pick-ups such as this crypt (right).

-The puzzle design is similarly needlessly obtuse.
+The puzzle design is similarly obtuse - needlessly so.
 Early on in the game, you'll find an underground spring beneath a crypt with a comment about requiring a vessel to take some.
 That vessel is none other than a magical chalice found by destroying the floor beneath a church altar.
 I only found this by accident, but you've now got a cup of holy water with no reason why you have it.
 Carina herself often chimes in with some decently-acted voice work, but she'll often describe the obstacle in front of you without giving much clues beyond that.
 With a little more work in the design phase, the game as a whole could've been more structured and satisfying but as it stands, these puzzles left me pulling my hair out more often than the hoards of demons around every corner.

 The combat recalls another game I've also reviewed on this site; Abuse.
 You aim your gun with the mouse while Corina herself moves with the arrow keys.
 This means she can easily run away while shooting behind her.
-While Abuse is the better game, it is a mechanic that works well but it is underused in this game.
+While Abuse is the better game, it is a mechanic that works well but it is underused here.
 Having more of a focus on puzzles and exploration, I would've liked this control scheme to be used in more inventive ways.
 It does try; the Teleportation Coin can be thrown over walls or through holes to instantly transport you to where it lands, but this is the only instance I can think of where the mouse is required outside of combat.

 Make sure you select "Play Dark Angael Music CD" from this menu every time you launch the game (left).